 There are two learning formats, and you may transfer up to three-quarters of the total program requirements from prior study at another accredited college or university.
 More information on transfer credits can be found here.
 You’ll explore courses that include risk management, quality assurance, and business operations in the health service industry.

-Tuition at Capella varies depending on whether you’re on the GuidedPath or FlexPath tuition plan.
-You’ll pay around $17,500 to $39,306, depending on transfer credits and other factors.
+Tuition at Capella is $2,500 per 12-week billing session for FlexPath and $365-$415 per credit for GuidedPath.
 You could also reduce your tuition by $15,000 with a Capella Progress Reward, which is a limited scholarship offered directly by the university.

 This bachelor’s degree in business administration is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 With this accreditation under your belt, you could stand a greater chance of gaining employment or promotions sought after graduation, as employers look favorably on this type of accreditation.

 Rather than being focused on general business, the curriculum is uniquely tailored toward careers in the healthcare industry.
 You will benefit from a faculty that has many years’ combined experience in both healthcare and business.
 Courses will cover subjects such as medical records keeping, medical ethics, privacy laws, informed consent, and much more.
 You’ll also learn how to make management decisions using research and data.

 Undergraduate students at Liberty University pay tuition on a per-credit basis, with the full-time rate being around $390 per credit hour.
 For part-time students, this rises to around $455.
 You’ll also need to pay a $50 application fee, in addition to $199 each semester to cover the technology costs of online learning.